-Shvaart sat momentarily, swishing his tail in annoyance, then, pacing the pod’s small interior, he meowled, “The ultraviolet tab, of course.
+Shvaart sat briefly swishing his tail in annoyance, then, pacing the pod’s small interior, he meowled, “The ultraviolet tab, of course.
 Did you forget?”

 Prrrup paced behind him.
 “Sir, I am unfamiliar with ultraviolet tabs.
 If you will permit me, I will now examine the gear to be certain all suits are equipped with ultraviolet tabs.”
-At his nod, she dropped the suits.
-Retracting her claws, she patted one of the suits until her paw flipped a tab at the top of a fastener strip.
+At his nod, she retracted her claws and patted one of the suits until she found a tab at the top of a fastener strip.
 “Ah, here is one of them, sir.
 Please enlighten this poor Grimalk.
 What does it do?”

 Shvaart ignored her question as he stared once more at the scanner.
 With his claws partly extended, he licked his lips with his pink tongue.
 Nostrils flaring, he snorted and said, “I wish I could smell that.
 The servant just threw part of another animal into the throne room.
 The head is missing, but I see at least three legs, a round body—oh my…”

 “Its body is open.
 All the insides are going to fall out.
 Look, the ruler opened his big jaws.
 The courtiers ran to the animal and dragged it up the terrace to him.”

 “If only we could find a way to share a bit of that,” the ensign purred.